Tick Tock: Teaching My Kids Time Management

 Find the personal angle to get your child to do tasks.
 And throw in a treat or two to prime the pump.

-It’s easy to read a list of diagnostic criteria for ADHD in adults and pick yourself out from the crowd.
+It’s easy to read a list of diagnostic criteria for attention deficit disorder (ADHD or ADD) in adults and pick yourself out from the crowd.
 Got that one.
 Yep.
 That one, too.
 Man.
 Wow.
 Yep.
 Yep.
 Dang.
 ADHD, despite its variances from person to person, is pretty clear to diagnose for some of us.
 What is difficult is teaching kids time management and convincing them they need these coping strategies for ADHD.

 I have one child diagnosed with ADHD who shows no interest in my coping strategies.
 What do I know, right?
 I’m only Dad.
 Who cares that I’ve been living with ADHD for 50 years?
 Yes, 50.
 I was diagnosed with hyperkinesis at three weeks old.
 That was what they called ADHD in the ’60s.
 I couldn’t lift my head at that age, but up I’d come like Jack’s beanstalk if anybody put their fingers in my hands.
 I’ve tried all of my daughter’s life to share my coping strategies, but she’ll likely have to trip and stumble a bit on her own before she’s ready to process them.